-- Subscription services.
+- Service revenue.
+We generate revenue from various services we offer to users and clients.
+The services we offer primarily include acceleration subscription services, online advertising services and other internet value-added services. - Internet value-added services.
+Internet value-added services primarily include shared cloud computing services, live video services, and online game services.
+Revenues from our internet value-added services accounted for 29.2% of our total revenue in 2018. - Subscription services.
 We provide cloud acceleration subscription services for subscribers to enable faster and more reliable access to digital media content.
-Revenues from subscription services contributed to 42.1% of our revenue in 2017.
+Revenues from subscription services contributed to 35.3% of our revenue in 2018.
 Subscription fees are time-based and are primarily collected up-front from subscribers on a monthly or yearly basis. - Online advertising services (including mobile advertising).
 We provide marketing opportunities on our PC websites and mobile platform to advertisers.
-Online advertising revenues contributed to 11.1% of our revenue in 2017.
-The revenues are derived principally from various forms of advertisements that we place on our mobile platform after we started to generate mobile advertising revenue in the fourth quarter of 2015. - Product revenue.
-We sell hardware devices mainly related to cloud computing.
-Product revenue contributed 16.3% of our revenue in 2017. - Other internet value-added services.
-We offer multiple other value-added services, such as our live video and cloud computing services, to our users.
-Revenues from other internet value-added services contributed to 30.5% of our revenue in 2017.
+Online advertising revenues contributed to 12.0% of our revenue in 2018.
+The revenues are derived principally from various forms of advertisements that we place on our mobile platform after we started to generate mobile advertising revenue in the fourth quarter of 2015.

+• Product revenue.
+We sell hardware devices mainly related to our cloud computing services, such as OneThing Cloud.
+Product revenue contributed 23.5% of our revenue in 2018.

-Our revenues increased from US\$104.8 million in 2015 to US\$141.0 million in 2016 and further to US\$201.9 million in 2017.
-We had a net loss attributable to Xunlei Limited of US\$13.2 million, US\$24.1 million and US\$37.8 million in 2015, 2016 and 2017, respectively.
+Our revenues increased from US\$141.0 million in 2016 to US\$201.9 million in 2017 and further to US\$232.1 million in 2018.
+We had a net loss attributable to Xunlei Limited of US\$24.1 million, US\$37.8 million and US\$39.3 in 2016, 2017 and 2018, respectively.
 Xunlei Kankan and web game business are accounted for as discontinued operations due to the sale of those two businesses and our consolidated statements of comprehensive income/(loss) in this annual report separately classifies the discontinued operations from our remaining business operations for all years presented.